Ryan-Geiser/Student-Originated-Software/Freelance/README.md

+Ideas for final project
-Creating a sort of personal website for my final project
+Creating a sort of personal website

-It's going to have:
+It would have:

     An about me/profile page.
     Contact Page